ronnieotieno/SocialMentions/README.md

 # SocialMentions
 Use ("@") to mention people or topics as used in social media apps.
-The App loads the users to be from a Rest API using Retrofit
+The App loads the users to be mentioned from a Rest API using Retrofit

 ## Data
 Search either of the following names